 Cost of Installing an IFTTT System

-You can install a simple IFTTT system for around $200, but if you plan to have a professional install it, then you will also pay for the labor cost of pool maintenance.
+You can install a simple IFTTT system for around $200, but if you plan to have a professional install it, you will also pay for the labor cost of pool maintenance.
 Like voice assistants, setting up the applications for remote control of these systems is generally cost-free.

 Full Smart Pool Automation Systems

-If you’d rather not piece together your pool’s automated features, you can instead go for a full smart pool automation system.
+If you’d rather not piece together your pool’s automated features, you can instead go for a complete smart pool automation system.
 If you already have a few automated features or have put your automation system together slowly over time, then you’ll only need a smart hub control system to control your pool and spa remotely.
 These systems cost anywhere from $900-$2,500.

 If you still need all of the automation products and want the whole thing installed by a professional, which I highly recommend, you’re looking at a much higher price tag.
 You may be looking at upwards of $20,000 for all the products and accessories.
 If you’re on a budget, I recommend upgrading features one at a time and opting for the full panel later.

-Full systems will save you a lot of money in the long run, but they have a higher upfront cost, so it’s up to you to decide when is the right time to install one.
+Complete systems will save you a lot of money in the long run, but they have a higher upfront cost, so it’s up to you to decide when is the right time to install one.
 Full automation panels or systems are very complicated to install.
 This complexity is why I highly recommend hiring a trained professional so you can ensure that the system is appropriately set up.

 It is worth noting that you will need strong internet speeds in your pool and spa area to run your smart pool system properly.
-It’s easy to check on your speed by bringing a laptop or smart device out to the pool deck and utilizing an online speed testing tool.
+It’s easy to check your speed by bringing a laptop or smart device to the pool deck and utilizing an online speed testing tool.
 You may need a WiFi booster outside or on the wall nearest your pool area to increase your speeds.